Hnryjsph/DSA-PRACTICE/notes.md

         - Groe the table every time a collsion occurs and increase the complexity of hash fucntion and redistribute the values to new addresses

 # HEAPS

+# DYNAMIC PRGRAMMING
+     - What is the story behind the technique

+    ## Climbing stairs
+        - Where you a dp table where you use which is an array where each index is a point on the sub problem, where the if the last two sub problem summation gives you the solution to the next two sub problems, but you need to have a base case for the problem

+    ## Andrey Grehov

+        - Dynamic programming is a technique to solve a certain type of problem

+        - for a problem to be solved by DP is has to have some properties

+        - Dp exists tp solve many problems in polynomial time {O(n^c)} instead of exponetial time {O(2^n)}

+        - DP is an optimization technqiue

+        - Properties that accept DP
+            - Optimal Substructure
+            - Overlapping Subproblems

+        - A substructure is a subproblem of the main problem

+        - When it is possible to break a problem and when the a subproblem can solve the next problem then the problem has optimal substructure

+        - Overlapping subproblem - is when a subproblem is being dependened on by many subproblem

+        - DP problems can be used to solve
+            - Combinatoric problems
+            - Optimization problems

+        - Combinatoric problems answer the question how many
+            - Examples
+                - how many ways to make a change
+                - how many ways to traverse a graph
+                - how many ways to get from point A to B

+        - Optimization problems - Intrested in finding a strategy which minimizes or maximizes some function

+            - Examples
+                 -What is the minimum number of steps needed to get from point A to point B
+                 - What is the maximum profit gained by buying ans selling a stock
+                 - What is the minimum cost to travel from New York to Mumbai

+        DP is an algorthmic technique to solve combinatoric and optimization problems utilizing the fact optimal solution to the overall problem depends on the optimal solution to its overlapping subproblems